HamaguRe/quaternion-wrapper/README.md

 ## Features

-See the [quaternion](https://github.com/HamaguRe/quaternion) library documentation for details on each feature.
+See the [quaternion-core](https://crates.io/crates/quaternion-core) crate documentation for details on each feature.

 ```toml
 [dependencies.quaternion-wrapper]